Chrysler New Yorker: 1969–1973

-The 1969 full-size Chryslers received all new "Fuselage Styling", shared with the completely restyled Imperial.
-This was a major cosmetic reworking, featuring curved sides and a higher beltline, while the previous generation's underpinnings remained.
-The two-door hardtop received a new look harking back to the club coupes of the 1940s.
+The August 1968 introduction of the 1969 model year full-size Chryslers unveiled an all-new "Fuselage Styling" that shared with all C-body cars, including the completely restyled Imperial.
+Although the previous generation's platform continued, the "fuselage" styling was a major reworking.
+It featured plain curved smooth sides with a higher beltline.
+Distinguishing the full-size cars were details at the front and rear that had rectangular-frame bumpers as well as different taillamps.
+However, the high beltline and fenders provided a bulky look because there was no beltline shoulder resulting in a large expanse of rear quarter panel.
+This was most evident in the two-door hardtop model where the "greenhouse looked turret-topped."
+The two-door hardtop's new look was harking back to the club coupes of the 1940s.

 The 1970 Chryslers received minor styling changes to the grille, taillamps, and trim.
 The small vent windows on the front doors were dropped on the two-door hardtops.

 Due to lower-than-expected sales, the facelift scheduled for 1971 was put off until 1972.
-Thus the 1971 models only received new grilles and taillamps.
+Thus, the 1971 models only received new grilles and taillamps.
 Ventless front-door windows on the four-door sedan and hardtop were new this year.
+A new "Torsion-Quiet" system was introduced which added rubber cushions and blocks to isolate the suspension.

-In 1972 engine power dropped to meet stricter emissions standards and rising gas prices.
-Chryslers received a new 'split grille' somewhat similar to the Dodge Chargers of 1971-1974.
+The 1972 model year engine output ratings dropped to meet stricter emissions standards and rising gas prices.
+Chryslers received a new 'split grille' similar to the 1971–1974 Dodge Chargers.
 This would be the last year for the 'loop'-style front bumpers on Chryslers.

-1973 was the final year for the distinctive Chrysler "Fuselage Styling", with a major reworking of the front-end treatment.
+The "Fuselage Styling" continued through the 1973 model year.
+However, the massive loop bumper was replaced with a new squared-off front end featuring a new bumper with rubber-faced guards to withstand the new 5-mph collision standards.
+The four-door hardtop was the best-seller for 1973 with 26,635 made, followed by the two-door hardtop with 9,190, and 8,541 four-door sedans.

 1974–1978

-In 1974 rounded "Fuselage Styling" gave way to an even more massive slab-sided effect on all full-size Chryslers.
+The 1974 models were the last full-size models Chrysler designed from the ground up.
+The rounded "Fuselage Styling" gave way to an even more massive slab-sided body on all full-size Chryslers.
 This generation utilized popular styling motifs, primarily used on the Lincoln Continental.
-These 1974 models happened to debut at almost precisely the same time that the 1973 OPEC oil embargo began, and were a significant part of Chrysler's economic woes in the late 1970s.
-The 1974 models were the last full-size models Chrysler designed from the ground up.
+However, they debuted almost simultaneously with the start of the 1973 OPEC oil embargo.
+They contributed to the automaker's economic woes in the late 1970s.